Yo-yo club: Watford

 Following promotion from the Southern League at the end of the 1919–20 season, Watford spent their existence in the Football League's basement Third Division South, restructured to the Fourth Division for the 1958–59 Season, before achieving their first promotion within the Football League structure, to the Third Division, at the end of 1959–60.
 Watford spent nine seasons at this level before a further promotion to the Second Division at the end of 1968–69.
 However, their stay at this level was short-lived and they were twice relegated, at the end of the 1971–72 and 1974–75 seasons, to sink back to the Fourth Division.

-Under the auspices of chairman Elton John and manager Graham Taylor, Watford achieved promotions in consecutive seasons between 1977 and 1979 to reach the Second Division once again.
+Under the chairman Elton John and manager Graham Taylor, Watford achieved promotions in consecutive seasons between 1977 and 1979 to reach the Second Division once again.
 This was followed by three seasons at that level, culminating in achieving runners-up position in 1981–82 and promotion to the First Division.

 Watford were league runners-up in their first season as a First Division club, and were FA Cup losing finalists a year later.
 But they were back in the Second Division come 1988–89, and slipped into the third tier of the league (by then the new Football League Division Two) at the end of the 1995–96 season.
 They were promoted back to Division One two years later after winning the Division Two title, and a Division One playoff triumph the following year earned them promotion to the Premiership.

 Watford were unable to adjust to the pace of Premiership football and were relegated at the end of their first top-flight season in more than a decade.
 They won the Championship playoff in 2005–06, but last place in the Premiership the following season ensured their 11th movement in 25 seasons.
 After finishing runners-up in the Championship in 2014–15, Watford were promoted once again and competed in the Premier League in 2015–16.
 The club finished 13th, thereby maintaining Premier League status for the first time, and subsequently finished 17th, 14th and 11th in its next three Premier League seasons, while also reaching an FA Cup final.
-They were relegated again in the 2019–20 season, despite notching a 3–0 win over Liverpool, who had been unbeaten in league play that season and ultimately went on to win their first-ever Premier League title.
+They were relegated again in the 2019–20 season, despite notching a 3–0 win over Liverpool, who had been unbeaten in league play that season and ultimately went on to win their first Premier League title.
 They bounced back at the first attempt, only to be relegated again at the end of the following season.